 Research and evidence-based practice are the cornerstones for advancing excellence in professional nursing practice.
 They work collaboratively within the discipline of nursing, with the medical and hospital staff, and patients and their families.
 Translation of research findings into clinical practice promotes safety and quality outcomes.
 Mather nurses participate in the advancement of the nursing profession through contributions to practice and knowledge development.

 Mather nurses contribute to the profession of nursing by publishing their nursing research.
 These publications strengthen the profession by providing a better understanding of the work nurses do and serves to communicate new knowledge, innovations and improvements in nursing.

 Hospital Recognition of the Contribution of Nurses

-Nursing Recognition Community Outreach
+Nursing Contributions in Community Outreach

 Mather Hospital’s nurses are leaders not only within the hospital, but also out in the community.
 They are frequently called upon for their expertise and are generous in sharing their time and talents at health fairs, seminars and fundraising events.

 Patient Recognition of Nursing Staff